objcio/articles/2014-08-11-bad-testing-practices.md

 - Make refactoring easier
 - Avoid regressions
 - Provide executable specification and documentation
-- Reduce the time of creating software
+- Reduce the time of creating softwarepr
 - Reduce the costs of creating software